The Ultimate In Birding Tours

 Whilst we are at Bislig, we will also visit the vicinity of an abandoned airstrip where the wet grassland, pools and paddies hold a number of interesting birds including Wandering Whistling Duck, Philippine Duck, Swinhoe’s and Common Snipes, Australasian Grass Owl, Middendorff’s Grasshopper Warbler (a winter visitor which has a limited distribution in northeast Asia) and White-bellied Munia.
 More widespread species include Little Ringed Plover, Wood Sandpiper, Golden-headed Cisticola and Olive-backed Sunbird.
 If we are in luck, we will also find Black Bittern, King (or Blue-breasted) Quail or Watercock.

 Classic Philippines: Day 18 After some final birding at Bislig we head for the town of Compostela for an overnight stay.
 While based here we will explore some montane forest fragments where we should find another restricted speciality, Lina’s Sunbird.
-We also have a real chance of finding the rare Mindanao Brown Dove and the localized Flame-crested Flowerpecker.
+We also have a real chance of finding the rare Mindanao Brown Dove and the localized Flame-crowned Flowerpecker.
 If we are truly in luck we will actually see as well as hear the retiring Bagobo Babbler (or Bagobo Robin).
 Island Thrush is quite common, Spotted Imperial Pigeon and Metallic Pigeon are both possible (although rare), there is a somewhat strange-looking form of McGregor’s Cuckooshrike and we have another chance to find the much-wanted Red-eared Parrotfinch.
 After dusk, we will look for the diminutive and often retiring Mindanao Scops Owl.

 Classic Philippines: Day 19 After some final birding in the Compostela region we will head back to Davao and take a flight to Manila and an onward flight to Puerto Princesa on Palawan island for a four nights stay.